 Norden Camp is located at an altitude of 3,200 meters (10,500 feet).
 At such elevations it is essential to bring a water bottle and plenty of sunscreen.

 All Log Cabins and Khullu Tents are heated with stove furnaces.
 Norden's staff members are more than happy to prepare your furnace at any time.

-The camp is 30 minutes from Gannan Xiahe Airport (GXH) with flight connections to Lhasa, Xian, and Chengdu and a 4.5 hour drive from Lanzhou Zhongchuan Airport (LHW) with flight connections to Shanghai, Beijing, Chengdu, Kunming, Tianjin, Chongqing and Xian.
+The camp is 30 minutes from Gannan Xiahe Airport (GXH), accessible worldwide via Lhasa, Xi'an, and Chengdu.
+The Camp is a 4.5 hour drive from Lanzhou Zhongchuan Airport (LHW), accessible worldwide via all major Chinese cities.
 Comfortable private sedan and van transportation are available from both airports.